nishantkumar1292/tldr/README.md

 ### Segment Data Structure
 Each segment returned by the API contains:
-- `title`: Descriptive title of the segment
-- `summary`: Detailed summary of the segment content
-- `duration`: Human-readable duration (e.g., "5m 30s")
 - `start_time`: Start time in seconds
 - `end_time`: End time in seconds
-- `video_path`: Path to the downloaded video file
+- `duration_minutes`: Duration of the segment in minutes
+- `title`: Descriptive title of the segment
+- `theme`: Theme of the segment
+- `description`: Detailed summary of the segment content
+- `text`: Transcript of the segment

 ### CLI (pending...)
 ```bash